About the Ombudsman

 Education: Millikin University (BA), Saint Louis University (MS), University of Alabama at Birmingham (PhD).
 Postdoctoral training at the University of Michigan in the Neurosurgical Research Laboratory and at the Université de Montréal, Centre de Recherché en Sciences Neurologique.

 Contributions to professional journals including The Anatomical Record, Brain Research, Brain Research Reviews, and Neuroscience.
 His Lucite plate model of the baboon oculomotor nucleus is on exhibit in the Museum of the Royal College of Surgeons, London, England.
 Single author of Human Neuroanatomy published in 2008 (first edition) by Academic Press, an imprint of Elsevier.

-Honors and Awards: Pearls of Wisdom Lecturer at the USC School of Medicine five times and the MI Teacher of the Year at the USC School of Medicine seven times.
+Honors and Awards: Pearls of Wisdom Lecturer at the USC School of Medicine six times and the MI Teacher of the Year at the USC School of Medicine seven times.
 Honored by his high school (Mascoutah Schools Achievement Award, 2005), his undergraduate institution (Millikin University Alumni Merit Award, 2006), and by the University of South Carolina (USC Educational Foundation Outstanding Service Award, 2009).
 Elizabeth Crosby Visiting Professor in the Department of Neurosurgery at the University of Michigan (March 2012).
 USC School of Medicine Alumni Association Award recipient (2014).